maidsafe/rfcs/text/0049-parsec/0049-parsec.md

 events and two turquoise events.

-Bob has to sort the events: pink and turquoise by some order that all knows agree upon.
+Bob has to sort the events: pink and turquoise by some order that all nodes agree upon.

 Turquoise comes on top, so turquoise